Marine Oussedik: Recognition

-In 2004 she was awarded the prix Pégase (Pegasus literary prize) by the academy for the advancement of equestrian culture (ACDE).
+In 2004 she was awarded the prix Pégase (Pegasus literary prize) by the Academy for the Advancement of Equestrian Culture (ACDE).
 She became a member of the academy and created the Pegasus prize trophy the following year.
 She has also created trophies for the Arabian Horse World Championship at the Paris Salon du Cheval (Horse Fair), including the Most Beautiful Head Trophy.
-In 2010, a retrospective of 20 years of work was held at Saint-Jean museum and castle in Nogent-le-Rotrou during the sixth " Variations Équines " (equine variations) which was dedicated, for the first time, to a sole artist.
-In 2014 she created new designs for Gien earthenware " Horses of the Sun " dedicated to Portuguese horses.
+In 2010, a retrospective of 20 years of work was held at Saint-Jean museum and castle in Nogent-le-Rotrou during the sixth "Variations Équines" (equine variations) which was dedicated, for the first time, to a sole artist.
+In 2014 she created new designs for Gien earthenware in the form of the collection "Horses of the Sun", dedicated to Portuguese horses.
 In October 2014 a fine book of art, the first dedicated to classical French riding, will be published by Belin, Une histoire de l'équitation française (An History of French Riding).
-Marine Oussedik made about a hundred of drawings to illustrate the texts written by Guillaume Henry.
+Oussedik made about a hundred of drawings to illustrate the texts written by Guillaume Henry.
 Those original drawings will be exhibited at the Cadre Noir of Saumur (during the AR(T)CHEVAL festival) from October 16 to November 9 and at Equita'Lyon show from October 29 to November 2.

 Horse-riding

 Marine Oussedik with her Selle Français, Jefferson.

-Marine Oussedik is also a rider who favors classical dressage.
+Oussedik is also a rider who favors classical dressage.
 She lives with her two horses on her family estate in Picardy.
 Her daily life is organized around horse-riding, drawing and sculpting according to the climate and light.
 She ride two to three hours daily.
 She prefers developing her relationship with her two horses rather than competing.
-She thinks that art and horse-riding are similar, both being constantly challenging : " It never ends, there is always room for improvement ".
+She thinks that art and horse-riding are similar, both being constantly challenging: "It never ends, there is always room for improvement".

 Works

-Marine Oussedik may work around a sole theme but the supports she uses are varied.
-She is interested in many different techniques and has tried them all.
+Oussedik may work around a sole theme but the supports she uses are varied.
+She is interested in many different techniques.

 Ink, drawings and paintings

-Marine Oussedik became known for her works made with ink representing harnessed horses on colored and gold papers.
+Oussedik became known for her works made with ink representing harnessed horses on colored and gold papers.
 Quill and brush enable her to make illustrations as accurate as possible.
-Her creations vibrate with the bright colors from the various inks she draws and paints with.
 She also uses charcoal, black chalk, pencil and oil paint.
 The choice of paper is very important.
-Marine Oussedik works on colored papers which tints echo the colors of the desert sand.
+Oussedik works on colored papers which tints echo the colors of the desert sand.
 Thanks to these papers she can work with white as a true color.
 She is on the lookout for rare and quality papers like those made in Egypt by the garbage collectors in Cairo who press the sheets at the drying stage.
 She also works on paper with gold specks.